xmartlabs/blog/_posts/2022-01-28-Airflow-Taskflow-a-must.md

 ## First thing's first, What's TaskFlow?

 The Taskflow API is an abstraction built on top of XComs that allows developers to send messages between tasks in a DAG (Directed Acyclic Graph).
 It seems pretty straightforward, right?
-But it comes with several tools to make our life easier, especially if most of your DAGs are written as Python tasks.
-Let's dive into them with a simple example.
+But it also comes with several tools to make our life easier, primarily if most of your DAGs are written as Python tasks.
+Let's dive into them with an example.

 ## 1) Creating DAGs with ease